What to do with your old passport stamps: 7 creative ideas

 6. Display them in a shadow box

-Bonus: keep collecting now that physical stamps are disappearing
+Bonus: keep collecting, now that the stamps are vanishing

 FAQ

 Can I keep my expired passport?
 Yes, in most countries.
-It just gets cancelled (often hole-punched), but the document stays yours as a keepsake.
+It gets cancelled, usually by a hole-punch or a "void" mark, but the document itself stays yours to keep as a keepsake.

 Do passport stamps fade?
-Yes.
-Ink fades over decades.
-Scan them now, even if you're not ready to do anything else with them.
+They do.
+Border inks lighten over the decades, especially the quick-dry kind used at busy crossings.
+Scan them now, even if you're not ready to do anything else with them yet.

 Is it illegal to keep an expired passport?
 No. Most countries let you keep your expired passport once it's been cancelled.
-Some travelers turn theirs into a personal keepsake or travel souvenir.
+Plenty of travelers turn theirs into a personal keepsake or a piece of travel art.

 Behind Stampie